langong347/Two-Sigma-Financial-Modelling-Challenge/README.md

 1) 17 principal components explain 90% of variance while using all PCs worsens the prediction scores.
 Strong collearity may render the PCs with smaller variance unstable.
 2) Pincipal component method on average gives better prediction score than ridge regression.
 However, the best score of ridge regression is much higher than that of principal component.
 3) Under high penalty, ridge regression suppresses the coefficients of many features but two: 'technical_20' and 'technical_30'.
+Further analysis on these two features suggests their difference might be related to short-term rolling mean of 'y'.
 This accidental finding is consistent with other users' observations, such as this analysis on the physical meaning of the two features: https://www.kaggle.com/chenjx1005/physical-meanings-of-technical-20-30

 # Files